-Despite the fact that there have been very clear guidelines published by the Canadian Pediatric Society under its neonatal resuscitation program there are still instances where newborns requiring resuscitation suffer a brain injury simply because these guidelines were not followed.
+Despite the fact that there have been very clear guidelines published by the Canadian Pediatric Society under its neonatal resuscitation program, there are still instances where newborns requiring resuscitation suffer a brain injury simply because these guidelines were not followed.
 The simple fact is that every person who chooses to deliver babies and every hospital offering obstetrical services must ensure that the appropriate resuscitation equipment is available at the time of delivery and that qualified individuals competent in newborn resuscitation are readily available.
 Instances of negligent resuscitation have occurred with home birth deliveries managed by midwives where there was a failure to have the appropriate equipment available, and a failure to follow the guidelines for resuscitation.
-This issue has also come up in the context of deliveries at rural hospitals where appropriately trained staff are not available for the resuscitation and even in large urban hospitals where the paging system malfunctioned.
+This issue has also come up in the context of deliveries at rural hospitals were appropriately trained staff are not available for the resuscitation and even in large urban hospitals where the paging system malfunctioned.

 The neonatal resuscitation guideline can be found in the Neonatal Resuscitation textbook published by the Canadian Pediatric Society, American Academy of Pediatrics and the American Heart Association.
 The original guidelines were published approximately thirty years ago and, while there have been revisions to those guidelines, the basic principles have remained constant.